Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Diffusion Model Safety

 \textbf{Editing Prevention} aims to prevent diffusion model-based image tampering and deepfake generation.
 Existing methods either embed watermarks or use adversarial noise to disrupt the editing process. \textbf{EditGuard} \cite{zhang2024editguard} introduces a proactive forensics framework to embed exclusive watermarks into images, making them resistant to various diffusion model-based editing techniques, including foreground or background removal, filling, tampering, and face swapping. \textbf{WaDiff} \cite{min2024watermark} adds a unique watermark to each user query, enabling traceability of the generated image if ethical concerns arise. \textbf{AdvWatermark} \cite{zhu2024watermark} incorporates adversarial noise, producing visible signatures in the protected image when used by I2I models, which helps identify tampered content.

 \textbf{Data Attribution} techniques identify if generated data originates from a specific dataset, often by embedding watermarks for later verification.
 Diagnosis~\cite{wang2023diagnosis} introduced a method for detecting unauthorized data usage by applying stealthy image warping effects to protected data. \textbf{FT-SHIELD} \cite{cui2023ft} uses alternating optimization and PGD \cite{madry2017towards} to embed watermarks, with a binary detector for verification. \textbf{DiffusionShield} \cite{cui2023diffusionshield} encodes copyright messages into watermark patches, jointly optimizing the decoder and patches to ensure consistency across samples for reliable extraction. \textbf{ProMark} \cite{asnani2024promark} introduces a proactive watermarking method for \emph{concept attribution}, embedding watermarks in training data that can be extracted when similar concepts are generated by the model.
+Similarly, \textbf{SIREN} \cite{li2025towards} protects image data by adding learned, feature-relevant noise that can be detected in models trained on such protected data.